Ampallang: History

-Two Dayak Kenyah men wearing ampallang-like penis accessories.
+Two Dayak Kenyah men, ca. 1920, wearing ampallang.
 Photo collection of the Tropenmuseum.

-Penis piercings of proto-Malay origin predated European contact with tribes in (among others) the Philippines and Borneo (Dayak people).
-Thomas Cavendish claims that in the Philippines the practice was an invention of the women to prevent sodomy (the Philippines variant included a spur).
+Penis piercings of proto-Malay origin predated European contact with the peoples of Maritime Southeast Asia, including tribes in the Philippines, and in Borneo's Dayak people, among others.
+Thomas Cavendish claimed in a 16th century work that use in the Philippines was invented by the women to prevent sodomy (where that variant included a spur).